 Raw (unpasteurized) milk and cheeses made from it

 The following can help reduce the risk of infection:

 Antibiotics can cure listeriosis.

-For most infections caused by Listeria, including endocarditis and meningitis, the antibiotics ampicillin and gentamicin are given intravenously.
+For most infections caused by Listeria, including endocarditis and meningitis, the antibiotics ampicillin and gentamicin are given by vein (intravenously).
 If people are allergic to penicillins, trimethoprim/sulfamethoxazole is used instead of ampicillin.